adamoshen/adam-highlight-theme/README.md

 ---
 ```

 The `my_template.html` is a template html file RMarkdown uses when knitting `.Rmd` files to html.
-You should be able to see the location of this template file in the RMarkdown console output whenver you knit a basic `.Rmd` file to html.
+You should be able to see the location of this template file in the RMarkdown console output whenever you knit a basic `.Rmd` file to html.
 This template file can be found in the `rmarkdown` package installation files under:

 ```
 /rmarkdown/rmd/h/default.html